Community Enforcement with Endogenous Records: Introduction

+By the end of each period, a constant fraction of players from each population irreversibly exit the game and are replaced by the same mass of new players.
+Then all the current matches are dissolved.
+In the next period, all the players who are still active will be matched with new partners, uniformly at random.

-Theorem \ref{Theorem1} shows that as long as a player has a strictly dominant action in the stage game and has a sufficiently long expected lifespan,\footnote{In my model, a constant fraction $1-\overline{\delta}_i$ of players from each population $i$ exit the game after each period.
-Therefore, the expected lifespan of each player in population $i$ is $(1-\overline{\delta}_i)^{-1}$.} his dominant action will be played with probability close to $1$ in all equilibria.
-My result applies as long as the \textit{support} of each player's signal distribution does not depend on his partners' actions.
-This allows for all \textit{first-order records} where each player's signal depends only on his own action and a large class of \textit{second-order records}.
-In the repeated prisoner's dilemma, my result implies that sufficiently long-lived players will almost always defect in all equilibria.
-In the product choice game, my result implies that sufficiently long-lived sellers will almost never exert effort in any equilibrium.
+My first result (Theorem \ref{Theorem1}) is an anti-folk theorem, which shows that if players in a population have a strictly dominant action in the stage game and are \textit{sufficiently long-lived},\footnote{In my model, a constant fraction $1-\overline{\delta}_i$ of players from each population $i$ exit the game after each period.
+Therefore, the expected lifespan of each player in population $i$ is $(1-\overline{\delta}_i)^{-1}$.} then they will almost always play their dominant action in all equilibria.
+This result allows players to be arbitrarily patient and applies independently of the other population's payoff, discount factor, and ability to erase signals.
+It is also robust to noise in players' records as well as players' misinterpretations of others' records.
+In the prisoner's dilemma, my anti-folk theorem implies that sufficiently long-lived players will almost always defect.
+In the product choice game, my result implies that sufficiently long-lived sellers will almost never supply good products.
+In games where players do not have strictly dominant actions, a corollary of my theorem implies that sufficiently long-lived players will almost always take rationalizable actions.

-The intuition is that when a player can erase signals, his continuation value must be non-decreasing once he includes an additional signal in his record.
-When this player has a strictly dominant action in the stage game, he has no incentive to take any other action unless doing so can significantly increase his continuation value.
-As a result, once his continuation value approaches the maximum, or equivalently, when he has a long enough good record, he will have a strict incentive to take his dominant action.
-When players are sufficiently long-lived, there will be a large mass of old players with long good records who have strict incentives to take their dominant actions.
-This will drive the average probability of cooperation down to zero.

-Next, I focus on the repeated prisoner's dilemma and provide conditions under which players with \textit{intermediate} expected lifespans can sustain cooperation in \textit{purifiable} equilibrium (Harsanyi 1973).
-My motivation for the purifiability refinement is that in practice, players will always have some private payoff information and purifiable equilibria are robust to a small amount of such private information.

-I show that it is impossible to sustain any cooperation in any purifiable equilibrium in the supermodular prisoner's dilemma (i.e., players have stronger incentives to cooperate when their opponents cooperate) regardless of players' patience, expected lifespans, and the monitoring structure.
-By contrast, in the submodular prisoner's dilemma, there exist purifiable equilibria with a positive level of cooperation when players' expected lifespans are intermediate even if only first-order records are available.